BioMedIA/dHCP-release-notes/index.md

 - Neurodevelopmental outcome at 18 months of age.

 ## HOW TO ACCESS AND DOWNLOAD THE DATA:
-All data are uploaded on the NDA website https://nda.nih.gov/edit_collection.html?id=3955.
+All data are uploaded on the [NDA website](https://nda.nih.gov/edit_collection.html?id=3955).
 The NDA is responsible for all data governance.
 Please follow the guidelines below on how to request access and download the data:

 [Updated guidelines - download from NDA](https://github.com/BioMedIA/dHCP-release-notes/tree/master/supplementary_files/Guidelines%20downloading%20data%20v3.pdf)